FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 {{#include ../../../packages/fuels/tests/contracts.rs:tb_build_without_signatures}}
 ```

-> **Note** In contrast to signing a transaction builder, when signing a built transaction, you must ensure that the order of signatures matches the order of signed inputs.
+> **Note** In contrast to adding signers to a transaction builder, when signing a built transaction, you must ensure that the order of signatures matches the order of signed inputs.